xu-yuan1/openvino-docs/pages/openvino_docs_MO_DG_prepare_model_Supported_Frameworks_Layers.rst

     * - FakeQuantWithMinMaxVarsPerChannel
       -
     * - FFT
-      - Supported only when it is part of a sub-graph of the special form
+      - Supported only when it is part of a sub-graph of the special form.
     * - FFT2D
-      - Supported only when it is part of a sub-graph of the special form
+      - Supported only when it is part of a sub-graph of the special form.
     * - FFT3D
-      - Supported only when it is part of a sub-graph of the special form
+      - Supported only when it is part of a sub-graph of the special form.
     * - FIFOQueueV2
-      - Supported only when it is part of a sub-graph of the special form
+      - Supported only when it is part of a sub-graph of the special form.
     * - Fill
       -
     * - Floor